WhatsApp

 1. Occasional vs. Chronic

-Heartburn is usually a temporary symptom that occurs after certain trigger factors like consuming spicy or acidic foods, overeating, or lying down immediately after a meal.
 On the other hand, acid reflux (GERD) is a chronic condition caused by the weakening of the lower oesophagal sphincter.
-The chronic nature of acid reflux (GERD) can cause more severe and long-term discomfort, requiring medical evaluation and intervention for proper management.
+Acid reflux can become chronic, leading to severe and long-term discomfort.
+Medical evaluation and intervention may be needed for management.

 2. Severity of Symptoms